yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

         - Server name: **smarthoteldb\[unique number\]**
         - Server admin login: **demouser**
         - Password: **demo@pass123**
-        - Location: **IMPORTANT: Select the same region you used when you started your lab - this makes migration faster**.
+        - Location: **IMPORTANT: For most users, select the same region you used when you started your lab - this makes migration faster.
+If you are using an Azure Pass subscription, choose a different region to stay within the Total Regional vCPU limit.**
         - Allow Azure services to access server: **Checked**

         > **Note:** You can verify the location by opening another browser tab, navigating to https://portal.azure.com and clicking Virtual Machines on the left navigation.
 Use the same region as the **SmartHotelHost** virtual machine.